 The plans call for the construction of a second-story rear addition extending beyond the footprint of the existing first floor extension.
-The rear elevation at the addition would be clad in Hardiplank panels and featuring tripartite aluminum one-over-one double hung windows at the second floor and paired aluminum doors with sidelights and transoms at the first floor.
-The secondary west elevation would be clad in horizontal Hardi-plank siding and the east (dog-leg) elevation would also be clad in horizontal Hardi-plank siding and feature one-over-one double-hung windows.
+The rear elevation at the addition would be clad in Hardiplank panels with aluminum one-over-one double hung windows at the second floor and paired aluminum doors with sidelights and transoms at the first floor.
+The secondary west elevation would be clad in horizontal Hardi-plank siding and the east dog-leg elevation would also be clad in horizontal Hardi-plank siding and feature one-over-one double-hung windows.
 There would be an open porch at the first floor beneath the second floor addition.
 The doors at the first floor would lead to a wood deck extending 10' 0" into the rear yard.

-The plans additionally show the construction of a one-story rooftop addition.
-The addition would be set back from both the rear, east and front elevations and measure approximately 19.5' x 12'.
-All four sides of the rooftop addition would be clad in horizontal Hardi-plank siding.
+A one-story rooftop addition is also proposed.
+The addition would be set back from both the rear, east and front elevations and would measure approximately 19.5' x 12'.
+The height of the addition would be 8' 0".
+All four sides of the rooftop addition would be clad in horizontal Hardiplank siding.
 The rear façade would feature paired doors and the front façade fixed clerestory windows.
-The addition would not be visible from any street(s).
+The addition would not be visible from any public street view.